maxrugen/huesync-remover/README.md

 #### Solution

-- Unload the extention with `sudo kextunload /Library/Extensions/HueSync.kext`.
+The given shell script unloads and deletes the kext file.

-- Delete it with `sudo rm /Library/Extentions/HueSync.kext`.
+Should anyone run into trouble launching the script do not forget to make it executable using `chmod a+x remover.sh` before executing the script with `./remover.sh`.

-Aaand you're good to go! 🎉
+Aaand that's basically it, you're good to go! 🎉